Mount Katmai

-Mount Katmai (Катмай) is a large stratovolcano (composite volcano) on the Alaska Peninsula in southern Alaska, located within Katmai National Park and Preserve.
+Mount Katmai (Катмай) is a large dormant stratovolcano (composite volcano) on the Alaska Peninsula in southern Alaska, located within Katmai National Park and Preserve.
 It is about 6.3 mi in diameter with a central lake-filled caldera about 2 by 3 mi in size, formed during the Novarupta eruption of 1912.
 The caldera rim reaches a maximum elevation of 6716 ft.
 In 1975 the surface of the crater lake was at an elevation of about 4220 ft, and the estimated elevation of the caldera floor is about 3400 ft.
 The mountain is located in Kodiak Island Borough, very close to its border with Lake and Peninsula Borough.

+The volcano has caused ten known fatalities due to gas exposure.

 Geology

 Mount Katmai is one of five vents encircling the Novarupta volcano, source of the VEI 6 eruption and associated voluminous pyroclastic flows in 1912.
-The volcano has caused ten known fatalities due to gas exposure.

 Katmai consists chiefly of lava flows, pyroclastic rocks, and non-welded to agglutinated air fall.
 The Quaternary volcanic rocks at Katmai and adjacent cones are less than 5000 ft thick.
 Much of the volcano is mantled by snow and ice and several valley glaciers radiate out from the flanks.

 Katmai volcano is built on the sedimentary rocks of the Naknek Formation of Late Jurassic age, which are exposed just west of the caldera rim at an elevation of about 5000 ft, as well as north and southeast of the crater.
 Sedimentary rocks have been reported at an elevation of over 6000 ft in the west wall of the caldera and near the bottom of the eastern wall near 3400 ft.